Tell us about Yoko and how she came into your life?

 After a long recovery process for Yoko and a move back to London we became increasingly conscious about how a healthy nutritious diet and lifestyle could aid the recovery process, not only for humans but for dogs too.
 It was at this point that we started YOKO, our own healthy dog treat business named after the very reason it all began.

-How does Yoko fit into your general working day?
+How does your Yoko fit into your general day working?

 We find that food routines work best for Yoko as we need to control her weight.
 If she puts on the slightest amount we can see that it affects her previously broken legs.
-At 7pm she eats her dinner, although she is pretty much reminding us that dinner is approaching an hour before hand.
+At 8am she has breakfast and 7pm she eats her dinner, although she is pretty much reminding us that dinner is approaching an hour before hand.

-When your both not working, where do you enjoying going with Yoko?
+When you’re not working where do you both like to visit with Yoko?

 We have started to take Sundays off from working.
 Working seven days was too much and we now understand that one day is essential to prepare for the week and to spend valuable time together as a family.

-What essential do you always have on you when heading out on a dog walk and what do you like to carry these in?
+What essentials do you always have on you when heading out for a dog walk and what do you carry them in?

-Even though we designed it – we did primarily design it for Yoko’s needs, so the YOKO Essential Tin is always in our pocket ready for a walk or train ride.
-Yoko’s ears stand up straight away when she hears the rattle of treats inside; it is usually filled with a mixture of flavours of our dehydrated biscuits range.
+We always have a treat tin in our pocket ready for a walk or train ride.
+Yoko’s ears stand up straight away when she hears the rattle of treats inside; it is usually filled with a mixture of flavours from the YOKO dehydrated biscuits range.

 All of these items feel like they fit us as dog owners.
 We are proud to take Yoko out anywhere with these essentials.
 Purchasing items with a sense of timeless style built to last because of their quality or skill of the maker is certainly the way we like to buy.

-We are currently working on a sensitive renovation of an old ruin in the rural Portuguese countryside.
+In our spare time we are currently working on a sensitive renovation of an old ruin in the rural Portuguese countryside.
 There is roughly 2 hectares of land planted with a forest of oak, eucalyptus and pine trees along with a private river.
-Hopefully towards the end of 2020 we will be in a position to take Yoko out there for the first time and spend some quality time on long walks on one of the local beaches or collecting fruit from the land and spending long days lazing in long grasses by the river.
+This has been on hold since Covid, but hopefully towards the end of 2021 we will be in a position to take Yoko out there for the first time and spend some quality time on long walks on one of the local beaches or collecting fruit from the land and spending long days lazing in long grasses by the river.
 Luis is originally from Portugal and his relatives live nearby, so we are very much looking forward to having gatherings with family and friends.